digitalmpasto/code_journal/_posts/2019-12-2-intro-to-js-scope-2.md

 doMoreMath()
 100
 ```
-are value is shown as 100.
+our value is shown as 100.

 and then if after calling doMoreMath(), we check y again:
 ```